RareSkills/blog/cusdc-v3-compound/cusdc-v3-compound.md

 # cUSDC V3 (Compound V3) as a non-standard Rebasing Token, CometExt.sol

-The Compound V3 contract behaves like a rebasing ERC 20 token.
+The Compound V3 contract behaves like a rebasing ERC-20 token.
 A rebasing token is a token which has an algorithmically adjusted supply rather than a fixed one.
 The “token” here represents the present value of positive USDC balances.
-That is, lenders can transfer the present value of their principal to other addresses as if it were an ERC 20 token.
-Since the principal value is generally increasing due to interest accrual, this ERC 20 token is rebasing upwards over time.
+That is, lenders can transfer the present value of their principal to other addresses as if it were an ERC-20 token.
+Since the principal value is generally increasing due to interest accrual, this ERC-20 token is rebasing upwards over time.

 **Compound V3 does not use a token vault standard (e.g. [ERC-4626](https://www.rareskills.io/post/erc4626)) to track “shares” of the lending pool.**

 As we noted in our discussion of principal and present value, a user may have deposited 100 USDC but have a credit of 110 USDC due to interest accrued — the 110 is the present value.
-It is this unit of account that the ERC20 functionality of Compound V3 manages.
+It is this unit of account that the ERC-20 functionality of Compound V3 manages.

-## P**rerequisites**
+## Prerequisites

 Users must be familiar with interest indexes and Compound V3’s notion of [present value and principal value](https://www.rareskills.io/post/defi-interest-rate-indexes).
 The terms Compound V3 and Comet are used interchangeably in this article since Comet is the name of the primary smart contract which has the functions we discuss here.

 ## Structure of this article

-Each heading will discuss an ERC 20 function that Compound V3 implements, and how it implements the function.
-Some of the functions are not part of the ERC 20 standard but are relevant to this discussion.
+Each heading will discuss an ERC-20 function that Compound V3 implements, and how it implements the function.
+Some of the functions are not part of the ERC-20 standard but are relevant to this discussion.

 ## totalSupply and totalBorrow (Comet.sol)